joshborup/signed_and_unsigned_uploads_cloudinary/README.md

 ![alt text](./src/media/preset1.png "sign up for cloudinary")

-make a preset and head over to your react app.
+make a preset and head over to your app.

 ## backend
 first set up your server file